 Step Two

-In this way, it will be different from air-conditioning one that is covered than one that is not, since the maintenance of the temperature will have a great influence.
-The installation of covers in the pool does not guarantee the heating of the pool, but it will be a way to guarantee that the water remains at the desired temperature, which will be achieved through heating systems.
+In this sense, it will be distinct from air-conditioning one that is covered than one that is not, since the maintenance of the temperature will have a great influence.
+The installation of covers in the pool does not guarantee the heating of the pool, but it will be a way to guarantee that the water remains at the target temperature, which will be attained with the use of heating systems.

-There are different types of covers from which we can choose the one that best suits our pool.
-They can be fixed or mobile, made of different materials, higher or lower, etc. In addition to helping the water temperature not drop, the covers will also prevent the water from evaporating.
+There are different types of covers from which we can select the option that best complements our pool.
+They can be fixed or mobile, made of different materials, higher or lower, etc. In addition to preventing a decline in water temperature, the covers will also prevent the water from evaporating.
 When choosing one cover or another, it will depend a lot on the characteristics of our space and the budget that we are going to allocate.

 Step Four